This post may contain affiliate links. Please read our disclosure policy.

 Breading Ingredients

-• Seasonings: Enhance the breading with a mix of kosher salt, black pepper, Italian seasoning, and garlic powder for added flavor.
+• Seasonings: Mix kosher salt, black pepper, Italian seasoning, and garlic powder into the breadcrumbs for flavor.

-• Flour: Stick with all-purpose flour for the base of the sauce.
+• Flour: Use all-purpose flour to form the base of the sauce.

-• Dijon Mustard: Incorporate this for a zesty, tangy kick in the sauce.
+• Dijon Mustard: Adds a zesty, tangy flavor.

-• Parmesan cheese: Add just 2 tablespoons of grated Parmesan cheese to infuse the sauce with a rich, savory flavor.
+• Parmesan cheese: Use 2 tablespoons to give the sauce a rich, savory taste.

 Recipe Variations